-This is an unreported opinion, and it may not be cited in any paper, brief, motion, or other document filed in this Court or any other Maryland Court as either precedent within the rule of stare decisis or as persuasive authority.
+^{}This is an unreported opinion, and it may not be cited in any paper, brief, motion, or other document filed in this Court or any other Maryland Court as either precedent within the rule of stare decisis or as persuasive authority.
 Md.
 Rule 1-104.

-Andre L. Chavis filed a motion to correct an illegal sentence in the Circuit Court for Baltimore City.
-The circuit court denied the motion and this appeal followed.
-Appellant asserts that the circuit court erred when it denied his motion.
+Omar Wilkerson moved to correct an illegal sentence in the Circuit Court for Baltimore City.
+That motion was denied.
+He has appealed and asserts that the circuit court erred by denying his motion.
 We disagree and, for the reasons below, shall affirm.